4 Tricks to Make Premiere Pro Exports Faster [Video]

 Now let’s say that I want to change the title at the end of my film because there was a typo the first time.
 Premiere Pro will still need to render the changed title, but it doesn’t have to render the main clip again, which means that my second export will be almost as fast as the last one.

 If I am only making fairly small changes to my edit, all of my Premiere Pro exports will be very quick from now on.

 All of that sounds wonderful, but there is a catch.
 By default, Premiere uses a fairly low-quality codec for its previews.
 That means that, if I check the box to use previews when I export, my final result will not have the full quality that I’m expecting.
 That is fine if I am just going to export a low-resolution preview and it’s not the final version, but what if I want to export the full quality clip multiple times?

 In that case, I need to change my preview codec to a high-quality codec, which is very easy.
 Go to “Sequence Settings,” then “Preview File Format.”
 If you want to be absolutely sure that you aren’t losing any quality, then you can choose a lossless or uncompressed format.
 Bear in mind that, if you use a very high-quality, high-bitrate codec for your previews, that may take up a lot of space on your hard drive, so most people will pick something on the high end but not the very top (maybe ProRes 422 HQ).

-If you’re not sure which codec to use, you can take a look at this page on the frame.io blog, which allows you to compare many different codecs.
+If you’re not sure which codec to use, you can take a look at this article that compares codecs.

 2. Smart Render From Previews